 At Sussex, Grant was the founding editor of REFRAME, an open access, academic digital platform, launched in 2012, for the online practice, publication and curation of internationally produced research and scholarship.
 Its subject specialisms—media, film and music— are also those of its publisher, the School of Media, Film and Music (MFM) at the University of Sussex, UK.
 REFRAME is managed by an editorial board composed of MFM faculty, graduate researchers, and other University of Sussex associates, and it is supported by an international advisory board.
 Grant edits one of REFRAME‘s first projects–SEQUENCE Serial studies in media, film and music–and also edits and contributes to others: Global Queer Cinema, a collaborative research project engaged in investigating queer film cultures from a global perspective and analysing world cinema from a queer point of view; The Audiovisual Essay: Practice and Theory in Videographic Film and Moving Image Studies; Mediático, on Latin(o/a) American, Spanish and Portuguese media cultures; REFRAMING PSYCHOANALYSIS website launched for the CHASE Psychoanalysis Network; and REFRAME Books, an open access imprint for occasional edited collections, broadly on digital media studies topics.

-During her career, Grant has given lectures and carried out research at universities in Argentina, Australia, Chile, Canada, France, Germany, Ireland, Mexico, the Netherlands, Spain, and the USA.
+During her career, Grant has given lectures and carried out research at universities and other institutions in Argentina, Australia, Chile, Canada, France, Germany, Ireland, Italy, Mexico, the Netherlands, Portugal, Spain, Switzerland, and the USA.
 She is a member of the editorial advisory boards of the following academic journals: Screen (since 1995); and Studies in Hispanic Cinemas (since 2003); she has advised Manchester University Press on their book series Spanish and Latin American Filmmakers since 2002.
 Since 2008, she has been a member of the advisory board of the University of St Andrews Dynamics of World Cinema: Transnational Channels of Global Film Distribution project.
 Since 2012-13, she has served on the advisory boards of Frames Cinema Journal, TOMA UNO, and the JISC MediaHub; on the Advocacy and Steering and Editorial Committees of the Open Library of the Humanities, which is working towards a sustainable, open-access future for scholarly publishing in the humanities, and, since 2014-15, also on the advisory board of the peer-reviewed journals Film Criticism and Alphaville: Journal of Film and Screen Media.

 In March 2014, Grant became founding co-editor (with Christian Keathley and Drew Morton) of [in]TRANSITION, the first ever peer-reviewed journal of videographic film and moving image studies and a collaboration between MediaCommons and the Society for Cinema and Media Studies’ official publication, Cinema Journal.
 The editors discussed their project in detail at the “Visualizing Media Studies” Workshop at Society for Cinema and Media Studies Conference, Seattle, March 18-23, 2014, one of two conference sessions livestreamed on the internet: http://livestre.am/4O7Au.
 This groundbreaking peer-reviewed publication was awarded the Society for Cinema and Media Studies’ Anne Friedberg Innovative Scholarship Award of Distinction for 2015.
 The SCMS award selection committee wrote, in its recommendation for the Award, that [in]Transition “has the potential to reshape the field.”